 - Lack of privacy document – Every patient must be given a document that outlines privacy details, including data to be ascertained and where they can retrieve it, prior to any examination or treatment.

-- Improperly secured web environment – Any PHI contained within web applications must be secured with technologies and protocols that meets standard business expectations, such as virtual private networks (VPNs), secure sockets layer (SSL) certificates, IPsec (Internet protocol security), and SSH (secure shell).
+- Improperly secured web environment – Any PHI contained within web applications must be secured with technologies and protocols that meet standard business expectations, such as virtual private networks (VPNs), secure sockets layer (SSL) certificates, IPsec (Internet protocol security), and SSH (secure shell).

 For more on that topic, see here.

-Specialty pharma real world scenario
+Specialty pharma real-world scenario

 Here is a short excerpt from our discussion with the customer, as we helped them deploy an architecture in which all their website data and backend was HIPAA compliant: